manavlade/APIWIZ-task/README.md

 - 📋 **Copy JSON Path** — Click any node to copy its exact JSON path.
 - 🖼️ **Download Tree as Image** — Export your visualized JSON tree as a high-quality image.
 - 💬 **Dialog-Based Prompt Input** — Generate JSON structures through a clean, modal-based interface.
-- ⚡ **Built with React + Tailwind CSS + shadcn/ui + Framer Motion** — Ensures smooth UI/UX with modern design and transitions.
+- ⚡ **Built with React + Tailwind CSS + shadcn/ui** — Ensures smooth UI/UX with modern design and transitions.

 ---